jaredpar/jaredpar.github.io/_posts/2014-10-31-experiences-using-fsharp-in-vsvim.md

 As I stated before I had 0 practical, or really any, experience using a functional language.
 My background was a heavy dose of C/C++ and Java with a side helping of scripting.
 F# was a brand new world for me and I was determined to dive in full force.

 That pretty quickly backfired on me.
 This was before Visual Studio 2010 was released so F# documentation was still very thin and there were very few samples to draw from.
-I was spending all of my time trying to translate complex C# COM interop and WPF into F# using nothing but the language spce.
+I was spending all of my time trying to translate complex C# COM interop and WPF into F# using nothing but the language spec.
 It was painfully slow and eventually forced me to divide up the project:

 - F# for the core vim logic
 - C# for WPF and VS shell integration